JoFont/svelte-firebase-template/README.md

 This is a project template for [Svelte](https://svelte.dev) apps integrated with [Firebase](https://firebase.google.com/).
 It was forked from the [original template project for Svelte](https://github.com/sveltejs/template) and all the necessary configuration for Firebase has already been done.

-To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):
+## Installation

 Please create a project on Firebase beforehand by going to the [Firebase Console](https://console.firebase.google.com), clicking create a new Project.
 Next create an app inside the Firebase project by clicking +Add app and following the wizard.

 Lastly, configure Firestore and Hosting inside your newly created app.

+To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):
 ```bash
 npm i -g firebase-tools
 firebase login